 Reversing Inflation Taxes & Creating Wealth

-There are two very sad aspects to what we covered in this article.
+There are two very unfortunate aspects to what we covered in this analysis.
 Unlike most of their peers, millions of responsible, knowledgeable people are seeing through the soothing, complacent illusions created by the government and Wall Street.
 They understand the grave threat to the value of their money and their investments.
 They are moving to the real tangible protection of gold and other precious metals.
-Unfortunately, in the process, they are setting themselves up for victim status as illustrated in this article.
+Unfortunately, in the process, they are setting themselves up for victim status as illustrated herein.

-The other sad aspect is that this simply doesn't have to be.
+The other unfortunate aspect is that this simply doesn't have to be.
 There are two things that gold does spectacularly well during times of financial and monetary crisis.
-Using these properties of gold, with a monetary crisis of historic proportions, a gold investor can come to the crisis not just with their net worth intact but possibly even having built wealth on a multigenerational scale.
+And by using these properties of gold during a monetary crisis of historic proportions, a gold investor can come out of the crisis not just with their net worth intact but possibly even having built wealth on a multigenerational scale.

-But let me suggest that achieving this result on an uninformed basis, without fully understanding the issues discussed in today's article, will be a matter of rather unlikely good fortune.
+But let me suggest that achieving this result on an uninformed basis, without fully understanding the issues discussed herein, will be a matter of rather unlikely good fortune.

 There is a better path.
 Study.
 Learn.
 Invest in your intellectual capital.
 As covered in my “Gold Out Of The Box” materials, let gold do what gold does best.
 Let gold provide safety and security for you.
-Unleash the wealth creating abilities of gold during peak inflation to multiply your real wealth.
-But don't rely on gold as an inflation hedge and don't ignore inflation taxes.
+Unleash the wealth-creating abilities of gold during peak inflation to multiply your real wealth.
+But don't simply rely on gold as an inflation hedge while ignoring inflation taxes.